servantboy/The-Revelation-Riddle/chapters/013_Word_Progression_Light_Theme.md

 With the Reformation and the spread of printing, the Word shifts again into a new form: the Printed & Published Word.
 This corresponds to:
 	•	the legs of iron – long, strong, and built for distance,
-	•	Sardis and Philadelphia – dawn breaking on Day Two, the Gospel beginning to run swiftly (cf. Ps.
+	•	Sardis – dawn breaking on Day Two, the Gospel beginning to run swiftly (cf. Ps.
 147:15 This is typologically applied, not a direct prophecy of printing).
 Iron pictures:
 	•	strength,
 	•	structure,